RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 ENGINEERING PLACEMENTS

-Thinking about a career in engineering?
+Thinking about a future career in engineering?
 Giving you the experience, connections and confidence to hit the ground running after university, year-long placements are a game changer in this industry.

 Read on to find out what engineering placements are all about, and how to land one.